cvick32/youtube-recommendations/README.md

 - [x] Build backend endpoint that logs viewed json
 - [x] Fix refresh bug
 - [x] Visualization for video graph
-- [ ] Read flat videos.json file so we can append to it
+- [x] Read flat videos.json file so we can append to it
-- [ ] Automate viewing in extension
+- [x] Automate viewing in extension
+- [ ] Get title from the current video
 - [ ] Setup dedicated backend on (AWS, heroku?)